skramm/homog2d/docs/homog2d_manual.md

 ### 7.2 - Drawing functions

+The demo demonstrating this Opencv binding is provided, try it with `$ make demo` (requires that Opencv is installed on your machine).

+In case you have some trouble building this program, please [read this](opencv_notes.md).

-Generic drawing functions are provided for all the types, using an "opaque" image datatype and some other classes, all lying in the sub-namespace `img` :
+Generic drawing member functions are provided for all the types, using an opaque image datatype and some other classes, all lying in the sub-namespace `img` :

 ```C++
 template<typename T>
 void draw( img::Image<T>&, img::DrawParams dp=img::DrawParams() ) const;
 ```
 At present, this templated image datatype only implements drawing on a OpenCv image (`cv::Mat` type), but the idea is to make it easily adaptable for other back-end graphical libraries.